learlab/itell/apps/demo/content/textbook/5-experimental-and-clinical-psychologists.md

     correct: false
   - answer: "d.\tThe treatments are empirically supported if and only if they work in a specific case to which the clinician tries to apply them"
     correct: false
-- !Structured
-  question: "11.\tSome people who believe in pseudoscience like psychic powers claim that you can’t observe these powers because they don’t work when someone is observing.
+- question: "11.\tSome people who believe in pseudoscience like psychic powers claim that you can’t observe these powers because they don’t work when someone is observing.
 What makes a claim like this non-scientific, according to the text?"
   answers:
   - answer: "a.\tIt is false"
     correct: false